MAKE CHAPTER 288 YOUR AVIATION HOME! E-AB, TYPE CERTIFIED, VINTAGE, WARBIRD, ETC.

 Nadia Zomorodian is a regular contributor to The Daytona Beach News-Journal and enjoys watching the Gaggle from her home in Port Orange.

-The Experimental Aircraft Association Sport Aviation Halls of Fame continue to grow as six new inductees will be honored as part of the 2024 class.
+The Experimental Aircraft Association Sport Aviation Halls of Fame continue to grow as six new inductees were honored as part of the 2024 class.
 The six inductees each represent a different area of aviation – homebuilders, ultralights, the International Aerobatic Club, the Vintage Aircraft Association, and EAA Warbirds of America.

 The 2024 inductees include: